 Monthly Legal Current Affairs: August’24 | July’24 | June’24

 Criminal law is a subset of public law that permits state punishment.
 The state is a party to criminal proceedings because crime is a wrong committed against individuals and society.
 Criminal law is limited to specific overt acts or omissions that can be conclusively proven to cause specific evils.
 Crime is defined as anything that the state has declared to be punishable by a legislative act.
+And the topic General Principles of Criminal Law is an important topic under the legal studies.

 A person who commits a wrong is said to be liable for it; criminal liability arises when a person commits a criminal act; a criminal offence is only committed when an act which is forbidden by law is done voluntarily.
 It is only voluntary acts which amount to offences.
-The Penal Code makes no definition of what constitutes a crime.
+The Indian Penal Code makes no definition of what constitutes a crime.
 It can be defined as an act of commission or omission, contrary to law, tending to the prejudice of a community, for which punishment can be inflicted as the result of judicial proceedings taken in the name of the State.

 The General Principles in Criminal Law consists of the principles governing the criminal law in India.
 The General Principles of Criminal Law include principles like evidence, burden of proof etc. The fundamental tenet of our criminal justice system is that an individual, even if accused of a crime, is presumed innocent unless and unless proven guilty of the crime.
 The burden of proof for the magistrate, judge, or jury, depending on the situation, must be proven beyond a reasonable doubt.
 In cases where there is plausible doubt, the individual must be declared not guilty of the offence.
 A person charged does not automatically prove guilty; in fact, any discussion about the allegation should make it clear that the offence is merely alleged at this point.